muschellij2/Setup_2013/index.Rmd

 * Leonardo Collado Torres made a great slide deck last year
 * https://bitbucket.org/lcolladotor/html_git_intro/src/1d72a21b1b7ed4421da165bd2f9d377a5f7f0f4b/slides/html_git.pdf?at=master
 * Also - set up a website.

+## Learn the Term

+* Terminal will become your best friend
+* You can do things faster (and scriptable) by doing things in the terminal
+* Life will be easier on the cluster